 In the case of asylum seekers, the deportation order is suspended for the duration of the examination of the first instance administrative examination of the asylum application.
 For the judicial examination of the asylum application, the deportation order is suspended for asylum applications examined under the regular procedures.
 However, the deportation order is not suspended for asylum applications examined under the accelerated procedures, as well as for unfounded and inadmissible decisions; subsequent applications; and implicit and explicit withdrawals.
 A separate application requesting the right to remain must be submitted before the IPAC.
 If the recourse is successful, the detention order will be annulled.

 In early 2021, in B.F. v.
-The Republic case,[24] regarding an asylum seeker who had recently entered the country and was detained under the Refugee Law, the IPAC took into account that the applicant had applied for asylum before he was never notified of any deportation orders against him and therefore the justification that he had applied just to frustrate the return procedures was unfounded.
-The Court also rejected the Attorney General’s position that the applicant had enough time to apply for asylum before he was apprehended by the police, since the applicant had entered the Republic and immediately attempted to travel to the U.K on forged travel documents in order to apply for asylum there.
+The Republic,[20] regarding an asylum seeker who had recently entered the country and was detained under the Refugee Law, the IPAC took into account that the applicant had applied for asylum before being notified of any deportation orders against him and therefore the justification that he had applied just to frustrate the return procedures was unfounded.
 Furthermore, the Court took into consideration that the authorities did not initiate the examination of his asylum application while he was serving a prison sentence for using forged documents, but only 10 months later, while in removal detention.
 The Court also found that the assessment of whether to detain the applicant was problematic and that disproportionate weight was given to certain facts of the case, therefore the necessity and proportionality element was not satisfied.
 Finally, the Court found that instead of examining any alternatives to detention, the authorities decided to impose detention as a first instead of a last resort.

 In early 2022 however, the Supreme Court rejected an appeal against a negative IPAC decision on detention on the basis of article 9F(2)(d) of the Refugee Law.[21]
 In the specific case, the asylum seeker had entered RoC and attempted to travel towards another EU country with fake documents.
 He was arrested and convicted.
 After serving his prison sentence, he was subject to deportation as a “prohibited migrant”, and he lodged an application for asylum shortly thereafter.
 The authorities issued a detention order under article 9F(2)(d) and the IPAC deemed the detention order to be legal because, inter alia, the asylum seeker’s behaviour justified the conclusion that his asylum application was not ‘authentic’ and was lodged with the sole purpose of obstructing his return to DRC.
 The Supreme Court agreed with the IPAC and found its judgment to be ‘reasonable and desirable’.
 The Supreme Court did not find that the fact that the applicant’s country was not listed as safe created any presumption of an ‘authentic asylum application’ and considered that the examination of alternative measure to detention conducted by the first-instance court was sufficient and correct.

-In 2022, according to the IPAC, 49 decisions were issued in recourses against detention orders, of which 17 succeeded, 23 rejected and 9 explicitly withdrawn.
+In 2022, according to the IPAC, 49 decisions were issued in recourses against detention orders, of which 17 succeeded, 23 were rejected and 9 explicitly withdrawn.
+In 2023, according to the IPAC, 31 recourses were submitted against detention orders and 32 decisions were issued, of which 12 succeeded, 15 were rejected and 5 explicitly withdrawn.

 Habeas Corpus application